-Let users sync IRM-protected files with the OneDrive sync client
+Let users sync IRM-protected files with the OneDrive sync app

-This article is for Office 365 global or SharePoint admins who want their users to be able to sync IRM-protected SharePoint document libraries and OneDrive locations using the new OneDrive sync client.
+This article is for Microsoft 365 global or SharePoint admins who want their users to be able to sync IRM-protected SharePoint document libraries and OneDrive locations using the new OneDrive sync app.

-You have Apply Information Rights Management (IRM) to a list or library.
-(On-premises SharePoint Server libraries can't be synced with the new OneDrive sync client.)
+You've applied Information Rights Management (IRM) to a list or library.
+(On-premises SharePoint Server libraries can't be synced with the new OneDrive sync app.)

-Your users have disabled syncing using the previous OneDrive for Business sync client
+Your users have disabled syncing using the previous OneDrive for Business sync app

 - This feature doesn't support the IRM setting that expires document access rights.

-Disabling the previous OneDrive for Business sync client
+Disabling the previous OneDrive for Business sync app

-To prevent reliability issues, any users that are using the previous OneDrive for Business sync client (Groove.exe) to sync an IRM-protected library must disable syncing.
+To prevent reliability issues, any users that are using the previous OneDrive for Business sync app (Groove.exe) to sync an IRM-protected library must disable syncing.

-On a computer that uses the previous OneDrive for Business sync client to sync IRM-protected libraries, right-click the blue OneDrive for Business icon in the notification area, at the far right of the taskbar:
+On a computer that uses the previous sync app to sync IRM-protected libraries, right-click the blue OneDrive icon in the notification area, at the far right of the taskbar:

-Select the IRM-protected library and click Stop syncing.
+Select the IRM-protected library, and select Stop syncing.

-To enable this feature, you need to install the RMS client to your users' computers.
+To enable this feature, you need to install the RMS client on your users' computers.
 Download the Rights Management Service client.

 msiexec /qn c:\downloads\setup.msi